alexthecurator/alexthecurator/README.md

 # 💫 About Me:
-As a Full Stack Engineer at SWYE360 Learning, I develop web-based solutions <br>that leverage machine learning to impact education and business through <br>analytics.<br><br>I am passionate about writing clean code and adhering to best software <br>practices, as well as designing system architectures, debugging, and solving <br>algorithms. <br><br>I also enjoy learning new technologies and skills to enhance my performance <br>and deliver value to the customers.
+I am a Full Stack Engineer at SWYE360 Learning, specializing in web-based solutions powered by machine learning for education and business analytics.
+My expertise spans various tech stacks, including LAMP, MERN, DjNext, and DevOps using Docker, AWS EC2, and Github Actions.
+Proficient in database management with Azure Studio, MySQL, and Postgres, I prioritize clean code, software best practices, system architecture, debugging, and algorithm-solving.
+I'm dedicated to continuous learning, aiming to enhance performance and deliver innovative and secure web applications that positively impact the world.

 ## 🌐 Socials: